danspanner/danspanner.github.io/_posts/2019-09-11-DKIM-for-subomains-in-O365.md

 _Uh oh, has DKIM broken everything?_ I thought.

 Nope.
-Turns out, marketing material had been sent out with info@sudomain.domain.com instead of info@otherdomain.com.
+Turns out, marketing material had been sent out with info@subdomain.domain.com instead of info@otherdomain.com.
 Can I make an email address for it?

 Easy done.
 Five minutes work.
 I added the subdomain, added MX records, DMARC and SPF...

-But how would DKIM work?

-OK.
-Looks like the adventure isn't over.

-I did a lot of googling, and furrowed my brow over many a conflicting stackoverflow article.
-It was never disputed that you could have DKIM enabled on a subdomain, and I found guides for all sorts of mail servers.
-But not Exchange Online.

 And the tickbox was gone.
+Well.
+Looks like this adventure isn't over.

 So, I made some preparations.